-The National Standards Authority of Ireland (NSAI) advise that face coverings made to the SWiFT 19 or CEN/CWA 17553 specifications should be the preferred option for masks and coverings used by consumers in public settings such as public transport, supermarkets and shops, and other enclosed areas where it may be difficult to maintain social distancing guidelines.
+The National Standards Authority of Ireland (NSAI) advise that face coverings made to the SWIFT 19 or CEN/CWA 17553 specifications should be the preferred option for masks and coverings used by consumers in public settings such as public transport, supermarkets and shops, and other enclosed areas where it may be difficult to maintain social distancing guidelines.

-Office locations are not currently listed as locations where faces coverings must be worn.
-However, consideration may be given to wearing face coverings in places or situations where it may be difficult to achieve or maintain 2m physical/social distancing.
+As of December 1 2020, it is recommended that face coverings be used in crowded workplaces.
+In addition to this recommendation, consideration may be given to wearing face coverings in places or situations where it may also be difficult to achieve or maintain 2m physical/social distancing.
 This might include: